This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 The training collar that we recommend for Great Danes is the Garmin Delta XC.
 We love it for it’s waterproof build, multiple mode support, fantastic battery life, and half-mile (800 m) range!
-As a testament to its durability, ours is over three years old and has never had a single problem.
+As a testament to its durability, ours is over four years old and has never had a single problem.
 While there are more advanced models available, we feel that the Delta XC offers the perfect blend of features and cost.

 Types of Training Collars

 Also, keep in mind that a Great Dane training collar is not meant to replace their flat collar.
 Flat collars are still extremely useful for holding identification tags or making your Dane more stylish!